ardrone/ardrone/README.txt

 Known Issues
 ------------
-The PID controller parameters have not been optimized yet and currently use 'P' parameters only.
-In particular the height controller will probably undershoot it's target height, or the drone might not have enough power to take off, this because of the missing 'I' term.
+ - The PID controller parameters have not been optimized yet and currently only use 'P' parameters.
+In particular the height controller will probably settle below the target height, or the drone might not have enough power to take off.
+ - The OpenFlight user interface is very rudimentary.
+ - No soft landing function is implemented.
+In order to land: fly the drone to minimum altitude and then switch off the motors.
+ - 'Flat Trim' parameters are not saved and are estimated after OpenFlight connects.
+Place the drone on a horizontal surface before connecting with OpenFlight.
+ - No battery voltage monitoring.
+The drone will fall out of the sky once the battery is drained.

 Install